IndexedDB

 let objectStore = db.createObjectStore('toDoList', { keyPath: 'taskTitle' });

-When can an object store be created or modified in IndexedDB?
+When can Object stores be created or modified in IndexedDB?

 View Answer: